alexdelorenzo/brightness/README.md

 Let's use it to make computers a little less annoying.

-### You're on macOS 10.13+ and want to get or adjust your brightness
+### You want to adjust display brightness programmatically, or you're using macOS 10.13+

 Apple deprecated their public IOKit Framework APIs in favor of an undocumented CoreDisplay API.
 Deprecation of IOKit broke existing utilities.